chiefengineer/Git-How-To-Redux/docs/Git-How-To-Redux.md

   because "management doesn't like it" _is not acceptable and all such changes_
   _must be rejected!_

+### Stashing your work

+The scenario: You are plugging along on your feature branch when the boss comes
+by and says "you gotta stop what you're doing and fix this, right now!".
+You
+don't want to commit your half-finished work, but you don't want to lost it
+either by checking out a branch and paving over your current work.
+So...what to
+do?
+Stash your work on a stack, switch branches, do the boss' fix and then go
+back to what you were doing before.
+How?
+Stash your work on a "stack" of
+stashes that can be recalled later.
+Think of a stash as that post-it note you stick on your monitor to remind you
+of something that needs doing but isn't worth a formal entry in your "TO-DO"
+list.
+How to do it?
+Like this:

+`git stash`

+That's it.
+Now, you can switch branches, do your thing and then switch back to
+your branch and execute a `git stash list` to see how many stashes have been
+done (best idea is to not do more than one, but it's possible) or, if you are
+ready to begin work again, `git stash apply`.
+That will pull the latest stash
+off of the stack and apply it to the current working directory.
+As long as your
+current working directory is clean (no un-staged or un-committed files), you'll
+be good, otherwise, you'll get merge errors (remember, git makes it _very hard_ to screw things up).
+Since the stash mechanism is a stack, the entries are zero-based indexed,
+meaning that the first entry is index 0, the second entry is index 1 and so
+forth.
+You can delete a stash by executing a `git stash drop stash@[<index>]` where `<index>` is the index number of the stash you wish to remove.

+The `git stash` command has a couple of tricks that make it even more fun to
+play with:

+`git stash --keep-index` to not stash anything that is already staged.
+Another
+fun one is `git stash --include-untracked` or `git stash -u` for stashing new
+files that aren't staged yet but are part of the work you're doing.
+There are
+more options, please see the help for additional fun things you can do with
+stash.

+### Sub-modules

+What's a sub-module?
+Easy - it's a git repository that is stored as a branch
+within another git repository.
+Why would you do this?
+Let's say you have a
+library of code that your main project uses _and you know you might have to__
+__make changes to that library__, then you might want to include a reference
+to the library's repository so your changes aren't local, but reflected
+throughout whichever other projects use that library.
+No sense in having
+multiple variants of the same library out in the world, better to ensure that
+changes to said library don't break anything anywhere else.
+So, how to create a sub-module?
+Like this:

+`git submodule add <some url to the other repository>`

+Now, by default, the command will do the equivalent of a `git init` in a
+sub-directory of your current project using the same name as the repository,
+e.g. if the repository is "AOC.Library", then the sub-module will be pulled
+down into a directory also named "AOC.Library".

+Now, let's say you are cloning a repository with sub-modules already attached.
+You'll issue a `git clone <url>` command just as always.
+How do you know that
+this repo has sub-modules?
+Look for a file named ".gitmodules".
+If the repo
+has one, then there are sub-modules.
+To initialize the sub-modules, you'll still need to initialize them as well.
+To do so, execute the following:
+c
+`git submodule init`

+will cause the git command to scan the .gitmodules file looking for the
+sub-modules and initialize them as separate git repositories in the appropriate
+directories.
+Once complete, issue a `git submodule update` command to fetch all
+of the repo information for all the sub-modules down and apply it to the local
+repositories.
+Or, you can cheat and issue your first `git clone` command like
+this:

+`git clone --recursive <some url>`

+and all that work will be done for you.

+There is much more to sub-modules that this simple introduction.
+Best to read
+chapter 7 in the referenced book for all the scenarios.

 ### Remote Repositories

+Refer to page 61 of the book as well as chapter 5 for additional information
+on remote git servers.

 The single outstanding feature of a "remote" repository is that it is
 _**exactly the same**_ as the repository found on your local machine save for